Probing the size and binding energy of the hypertriton in heavy ion collisions

-In this work, I explore how the hypertriton size and binding energy affects the magnitude of the electromagnetic breakup and interaction cross sections for hypertritons imping on carbon, tin and lead active targets.
+In this work, I explore how the hypertriton size and binding energy affects the magnitude of the electromagnetic breakup and interaction cross sections for hypertritons imping on carbon, tin and lead active targets (see Figure \ref{CBL}).
+As a benchmark, I consider the reaction $^3_\Lambda$H + A $\rightarrow$ $\Lambda$ + d + A at 1.5 GeV/nucleon with A = C, Sn and Pb targets.
 In particular, I show that the electromagnetic response of the hypertriton is very sensitive to its binding energy, yielding large breakup cross sections, comparable with the nuclear interaction cross sections.
 The electromagnetic response and the interaction cross section adds value to each other and can be complementarily used as standard probes of the binding energies and sizes of loosely-bound hypernuclei.

 {\bf Theoretical framework.} I will consider the general dependence of the electromagnetic response and interaction cross sections of the hypertriton with different target nuclei.
 At this time, there are no experiments to compare with and the exact details of the hypertriton wavefunction are only qualitatively relevant.
 I therefore adopt a simplified model for the structure of the hypertriton, treating it as a $\Lambda$ particle bound to a deuteron by means of a Woods-Saxon (WS) potential.
 Similar models were proven very useful to understand the location of binding energies and single particle states in numerous hypernuclei along the periodic table \cite{PRC.38.2700,RevModPhys.88.035004}.